Skip to main content

 • Prevent unwanted litters

-• Dramatically increase the chances of bonding a pair of rabbits successfully
+• Dramatically increase the chances of bonding a pair of rabbits successfully, as it removes hormones which can cause them to be overly territorial

 • Reduce ‘grumpy’ behaviours